 3. Important Deadlines

 “Out of sight, out of mind,” as the saying goes.
 It’s easy for busy employees to lose track of deadlines without some system of visibility in place.
-Fortunately, digital signage offers the perfect solution for deadline visibility.
+In fact, digital signage offers the perfect solution for deadline visibility.

 Digital signage operators should work with managers to develop a list of projects and priorities that deserve more public attention.
 From there, the information can be fed into a content layout that regularly displays these important deadlines for employees in different departments.
 This type of visibility can go a long way in keeping certain projects front of mind, and it costs nothing to implement.
 It’s a win-win.

-Operators can also develop custom content templates to be deployed in times of emergency: inclement weather, fires, gas leaks, electrical problems, and so on.
+Additionally, operators can develop custom content templates to be deployed in times of emergency: inclement weather, fires, gas leaks, electrical problems, and so on.
 With a few clicks of a button, operators can display these templates and provide valuable information to employees on escape routes, safety protocols, and more.

 5. Directory Boards

 Why not give employees a navigational boost with a digital directory board?
-Just like static directories, these layouts can be drawn up to provide important wayfinding details to both employees and visitors alike.
+Just like static directories, both employees and visitors alike can find the direction needed.
 But unlike static directories, the messaging can be changed to suit any occasion.
 For example, if a company is hosting a conference in its office, directory signage can be easily updated to welcome these guests and direct them to the appropriate room.

 6. Event Listings